-A simple summary of this procedure can be found on the Student Discipline website.
-Reasonable adjustments to this procedure may be made, when appropriate, for students with additional needs or to allow for other factors that would otherwise place a student at a disadvantage.
+A simple summary of this procedure can be found in Appendix A and on the Non-academic Misconduct web pages.
+Reasonable adjustments to this procedure may be made for students with additional needs or to allow for other factors that would otherwise place a student at a disadvantage.
 This may include holding meetings by videoconferencing, telephone conferencing or other appropriate means.